I am now on Twitter! Meet me on Twitter here (my nick is pkrumins.)

 The advanced JavaScript lectures provided lots of idioms and patterns used in the language.
 I did not do much experimentation and have really grasped just the concepts and overall structure of these advanced concepts.

-Now I am going to watch “Advancing JavaScript with Libraries” by John Resig, creator of the JQuery JavaScript library and author of Pro JavaScript Techniques, is a Mozilla technologist focused on the relationship between Mozilla and the world of JavaScript libraries.
+Now I am going to watch "Advancing JavaScript with Libraries" by John Resig, creator of the jQuery JavaScript library and author of Pro JavaScript Techniques.
+He's a Mozilla technologist focused on the relationship between Mozilla and the world of JavaScript libraries.

 - (08:20) In IE7 basically the only change to JavaScript was to XmlHTTPRequest object